 Black shows up in most Chihuahuas, at least in the genetic profile if not the fur.
 This dominant gene is also easier to breed out of Chihuahua lines.
 Breeders often take advantage of this because a solid black pup has more challenges at dog shows.
 You most often see black combined with another dash of color such as white or tan.
 A solid black Chihuahua without a touch of another shade is more difficult to come by.
+Solid black is rare.

 Perhaps you're looking at pup whose fur is richly accented with black hairs dispersed throughout a coat of sable, or another contrasting shade.
-One of the more rare colors is the brindle pattern, which presents itself in a variety of striping or streaking.
-It also can be seen with a contrasting color streaked across a black base.
+One of the more rare Chihuahua colors is the brindle pattern, which presents itself in a variety of striping or streaking.
+It's also seen with a contrasting color streaked across a black base.

 Brindles can be combined with another color, such as a brown brindle with black striping paired with a white chest and paws.
 According to the American Kennel Club, brindles can be classified as blue brindled fawn, chocolate brindled fawn, or fawn brindled black.